certkit-io/certificate-provisioning/README.md

 ## The Basics

 - **[`s3-compatible-storage/`](./s3-compatible-storage/)**
-  Learn how to access your CertKit issued SSL Certificates from our S3-compatible backend storage.
-Find links to common CLI tools and language libraries.
+  Learn how to access your CertKit issued SSL Certificates from our **S3-compatible** backend storage.
+  Find links to common CLI tools and language libraries. <br>
+  **Note:** We do not use AWS S3, your data stays securely within CertKit.

 ---